 We will also normally give information about you to your parents or your main carer.
 Where appropriate, we will listen to your views first.
-We will also take family circumstances into account, in particular where a court has decided what information a parent is allowed to have.
-Reviewed April 2020
+We will also take family circumstances into account, in particular where a Court has decided what information a parent is allowed to have.

-We may also disclose your personal data to:
+We will also disclose your personal data to:

-- Your new school if you move schools - The local authority (to ensure that they can conduct their statutory duties under the School Admissions Code, including conducting Fair Access Panels) - Professionals providing services connected with SEND (special educational needs or disabilities) support - School nurse - School counsellor - CAMHS (Child and Adolescent Mental Health Service)
+- Your new school if you move schools

+- Professionals providing services connected with SEND (special educational needs or disabilities) support

+- School nurse

+- School counsellor

+- CAMHS (Child and Adolescent Mental Health Service)

-The information disclosed to these people / services may include sensitive personal information (special category data) about you.
+The information disclosed to these people / services will include sensitive personal information about you.
 Usually this means information about your health and any special educational needs or disabilities which you have.
 We do this because these people need the information so that they can support you.